 Always cold at work?
-When it comes to building temperature, it doesn't seem to matter what time of year it is-- it's always freezing at the office!
-If you're finding yourself constantly cold, then chances are high that you're focused on warming up and not on your work.
+When it comes to building temperature, it doesn't seem to matter what time of year it is—it's always freezing at the office!
+If you're constantly cold, chances are high that you're focused on warming up and not on your work.
 That’s not good for you, and it’s not good for your company either, but what can you do when you have no control over the thermostat?
-Here are some ways that you can take matters into your own hands and get a little cozier at your desk.
+Here are some ways to take matters into your own hands and get a little cozier at your desk.

 Sugary foods and drinks will make you feel sluggish, decreasing your energy level and increasing the likelihood of feeling that office chill.
 Instead of reaching for your typical comfort foods, snack on fruit and eat a light lunch that won’t tire you out.
 If you need a little pick me up, drink green tea to keep you going.
 Not only will it give you the boost of energy you’re looking for, but it’ll keep you a little warmer, too!

-Sitting still all day long is a sure-fire way to keep cold.
-If you really want to warm up, you should be moving around the office throughout your workday.
-Adding a standing desk or active seating to your workstation is the best way to accomplish this, but you can also hold standing meetings, walk over your lunch break or just get up and walk around the office from time to time.
+Sitting still all day long is a surefire way to keep cold.
+If you want to warm up, you should move around the office throughout your workday.
+Adding a standing desk or active seating to your workstation is the best way to accomplish this, but you can also hold standing meetings, walk during your lunch break, or just get up and walk around the office occasionally.
 Regular physical activity will help you stay warmer and healthier.

-If you love the feeling of a heated car seat, then chances are you’re going to love sitting in a heated office chair as well.
-Our own NBF Signature Series Comfortemp chair has the same heat technology that’s used in car seats, and it runs on a rechargeable battery pack so that you won’t have any wires or cables to get in your way.
-Sitting on a control-operated heated chair is a great way to get the body heat you need to stay comfortable without having to subject your co-workers to the same high temperatures.
+If you love the feeling of a heated car seat, then chances are you'reyou will also love sitting in a heated office chair.
+Some heated office chairs feature the same heat technology used in car seats, and they run on a rechargeable battery pack, so you won’t have any wires or cables to get in your way.
+Sitting on a control-operated heated chair is a great way to get the body heat you need to stay comfortable without subjecting your coworkers to the same high temperatures.

-If your office will allow it, try bringing a space heater to work.
+If your office allows it, try bringing a space heater to work.
 Sometimes just warming up your feet beneath your desk is all you need.
-Be careful to turn your space heater off at the end of each work day, since a heater left plugged in overnight can be a major fire hazard.
+Be careful to turn your space heater off at the end of each work day—a heater left plugged in overnight can be a fire hazard.

-For the times when you do need to take a seat for multiple hours at a time, keep a blanket at your desk to snuggle up with.
-Not only will a blanket keep you warmer, but it will also give your office a homelike look and feel, which studies have shown can help employees feel happier and more productive at work.
+When you must sit for multiple hours, keep a blanket at your desk to snuggle up with.
+A blanket will keep you warm and give your office a homelike look and feel, which studies have shown can help employees feel happier and more productive at work.